ycpcs/cs370-fall2020/labs/lab04.md

 Congratulations, you have now added user inputs and animation into your scenes.

-Next we will discuss how to create 3D objects using different projections and place a camera in the scene.
+Next we will discuss how to create 3D objects using a basic (orthographic) projection.